-Walking out the back door of the parish hall, we returned to the 21st century complete with Christmas carols, chocolate chip cookies, hot cocoa, and a machine pumping out artificial snow to the delight of the Florida children.
-Let us never forget, however, that there are many still unfulfilled prophecies in the Bible regarding Christ’s second coming.
-The people of Bethlehem weren’t ready His first arrival; will the people of the 21st century be ready for the second one?
+Once we walked out the back door of the parish hall, we returned to the 21st century with its Christmas carols, chocolate chip cookies, hot cocoa, and a machine pumping out artificial snow to squeals of delight from the Florida children.
+Let us never forget, however, that the story isn’t over.
+There are still many unfulfilled prophecies in the Bible regarding Christ’s second coming.
+The people of Bethlehem weren’t ready for His first arrival; will we be ready for His second one?